 Is kratom legal in Canada for this use?

-Kratom is legal to buy, sell, and possess in Canada.
-It is not a scheduled substance.
-Health Canada does not approve it for treating any condition, including opioid dependence, but personal possession and use is legal.
+Yes.
+Kratom is legal to buy, sell, and possess in Canada, and it isn’t a scheduled substance.
+Health Canada doesn’t approve it for treating any condition, opioid dependence included.
+But personal possession and use?
+Perfectly legal.

 Will kratom show up on a drug test?

-Not on standard 5-panel or 10-panel opioid tests.
-Specialized kratom-specific tests exist but are rarely used.
+Not on a standard 5-panel or 10-panel opioid test.
+Kratom-specific tests do exist.
+They’re rarely used in practice, though.

 How long until kratom withdrawal ends?

-If you build a dependence on kratom itself, physical withdrawal typically resolves in 5–10 days.
-Much milder than opioid withdrawal.
+If you’ve built a dependence on kratom itself, physical withdrawal usually clears in 5–10 days.
+Much gentler than opioid withdrawal.
+Not nothing.
+But gentler.

 Resources